On Grounds Employment

 Note that employment outside of UVA includes self-employment; working within the U.S. for a foreign-based entity, and can even include work for which no compensation is gained.
 [The Department of Labor Fact Sheet on Unpaid Internships].

-Students wishing to engage in employment beyond on-grounds for UVA may be eligible for "practical training".
+Students wishing to engage in off-Grounds employment may be eligible for "practical training".
 In most cases, no student is eligible for any type of practical training until completion of one full academic year.

 As outlined in the below links, there are two types of practical training employment authorization: optional and curricular.